2016 State of the Nation Address (Philippines)

-The 2016 State of the Nation Address was the first State of the Nation Address delivered by President Rodrigo Duterte.
-It was delivered on July 25, 2016.
+The 2016 State of the Nation Address was the first State of the Nation Address (SONA) delivered by Rodrigo Duterte, the 16th president of the Philippines, on July 25, 2016, at the Batasang Pambansa Complex.

 Seating and guests

 Three former Presidents, Fidel Ramos, Joseph Estrada, and Gloria Macapagal Arroyo attended the SONA.
 This was the first time that Arroyo attended Congress after being detained for four years at the Veterans Memorial Medical Center in Quezon City, after the Supreme Court voted 11-4, dismissing the plunder case filed against her in connection with the alleged misuse of the Philippine Charity Sweepstakes Office's P366-million intelligence fund.

 Among those who also attended were Vice President Leni Robredo, Chief Justice Maria Lourdes Sereno, and Papal Nuncio and Head of the Diplomatic Corps, Giuseppe Pinto.
 Former President and Duterte's predecessor, Benigno Aquino III skipped the event.

 Preparations

 Independent film director Brillante Mendoza (left) and Presidential Communications Office Secretary Martin Andanar (right) examine the map of the Batasang Pambansa during the First SONA Briefing and Planning at the Batasang Pambansa on July 18, 2016.

 Independent film director Brillante Mendoza has accepted the offer by PCO Secretary Martin Andanar to direct the first State of the Nation Address of President Duterte.
 Andanar held a meeting, with Mendoza, director and TV host Jun Sabayton and PCO Assistant Secretary for Strategic Communications Ramon Cualoping III to discuss several details of the SONA.

 Mayor Herbert Bautista announced that there will be no classes in all levels in Quezon City on the day of the State of the Nation Address itself, particularly in schools near the Batasang Pambansa.